MMRibot/LogIt_App/README.md

 - [x] Begin coding with tests (This is always best practice)
 - [ ] Define function do add person to database
 - [ ] Define function to add workouts per user to database
-- [ ] Define function to retrieve user's workouts by date and muscle-group and date/muscle-group or exercise
+- [ ] Define function to retrieve user's workouts by exercise and returns date, muscle group and sets
 - [ ] Validation
 - [ ] Authentication
 - [x] Choose Database